-Chicken with fresh lemons, like this recipe for Easy Baked Lemon Chicken, is always a popular combination.
-And when you add Mediterranean spices, tomatoes and olives to it, you have a dish with exotic flavours.
+Chicken with fresh lemons, like these recipes for Easy Baked Lemon Chicken, or Baked Lemon Artichoke Chicken is always a popular combination.
+And when you add fragrant Mediterranean spices, tomatoes and olives to it, you have a dish with bold flavours.

 Be prepared to be asked for seconds when you make this recipe!

 ❤️ Why this Moroccan chicken thighs recipe works

 - All the flavour without the fuss!
 I love dishes with intense flavours, and I also like those that are quick and easy to make.
 This one fits the bill!

 - A one-pan 30-minute meal.
 This spiced chicken thighs recipe is made in one pan on the stovetop and can be ready in 30 minutes or less.

 - No tagine is necessary!
 This is an adaptation of a classic Moroccan dish.
 While traditional Moroccan chicken recipes are simmered in a clay or ceramic pot called a tagine, you can achieve similar results without one.
 Just use your everyday skillet!

 - Make it without preserved lemons.
 Yes, preserved lemons are incredibly delicious.
 They also take a while to make.
 If you don't have the luxury of extra time to do so, simply use fresh lemons in this lemon chicken recipe.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are a few details about the ingredients and steps to help you make this Moroccan lemon chicken recipe perfectly every time.

 - chicken: this recipe is designed to use boneless, skinless chicken thighs.
 You can substitute boneless, skinless chicken breasts if you'd like, but be sure not to overcook them.
 Chicken breasts can easily become dry and stringy if they're cooked too long.